backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFront SOA.md

 	- That user *doesn't have access* to the underlying bucket *(403)*
 	- The object user is requesting is *not found (404)*
 - *5xx* error codes indicates *Gateway issues*

+> [!question]- Users of a web application that is served using Amazon CloudFront have complained about receiving 4XX and 5XX errors. *A SysOps Administrator wants to monitor for elevated error rates in Amazon CloudFront*.
+Which metric should be monitored?
+> **TotalErrorRate**.

 ## CloudFront with ALB sticky sessions
 - Must **forward / whitelist the cookie that controls the session affinity** to the origin to allow the session affinity to work.